Post Tagged with: "shutdown"

 Shutdown costs, estimated | UK military, austerianized | Cyberwar, reframed

 CSBA’s Todd Harrison takes a crack at quantifying what we all know in “Shutdown Could Cost DoD Billions of Dollars” (Marcus Weisgerber, Defense News) “It’s not that it’s immediate.
-It won’t …
+It won’t cost …

 Read more ›